eyji-koike/IniciativaArduinoIoT/readmeEnUs.md

 ### Setup Firebase

 If you arrived here, congrats!!
 Now we can send information anywhere.
 But, for this project we are going to send it to Firebase as we aim a simpler integration with an App on the future.
 More info about [Firebase](https://firebase.google.com/).
 Login into it with the same GCP account.
 Add a new project and select the name as you created earlier on **PROJECT_ID**.
 Confirm the we are going to use **blaze**, and confirm  again.
 When it asks about Google Analytics, confirm that it is activated.
-For the Google Analytics, select the standard, hit confirm, create Firebase.
+For the Google Analytics, select the standard, hit confirm, and hit create Firebase.
 Now we need to create a Firestore database e enable cloud functions.
 On the left hand menu, select Firestore Database and hit create database.
 Select the test mode, click next, chose the region closest to your previosly defined **REGION**.

 ### Setup cloud functions - Typescript